 - Much cheaper than all existing energy sources.
 Because it is extremely compact, aneutronic fusion would be at least ten times cheaper than any existing energy sources, with electricity costs below 0.2 cent per kWh.
 No other green energy source today costs less than 10 cents per kWh.
 By out-competing coal and other fossil fuel technologies on price alone, carbon-neutral Focus Fusion will be rapidly adopted once it is demonstrated.
 With Focus Fusion, we will dramatically cut our emission of greenhouse gases.
 Coal plants and oil refineries will be phased out as ending the destruction of land and water to harvest coal and oil shale.
 Forests will return to strip mining regions.
 Alaskan wilderness will be spared from drilling.
 Vast tracts of land will be liberated from hydropower plants as the dams can be taken down or used only for flood mitigation.
 The transition to electrical transportation will get a huge boost as the cost of charging an electric car will drop far below gasoline.

-- Steady source of power.
+- Steady source of power – no resources and price wars.
 Focus Fusion generators will produce steady power, that can be switched on or off in small, 5 MW increments as load varies, in contract to solar and wind whose output is both variable and somewhat unpredictable.
 In fact, during the transition to an all-fusion economy, Focus Fusion generators can be used to stabilize the grid relative to the variable inputs from solar and wind.
 In fact, New Jersey’s Board of Public Utilities expressed interest in just this possibility.

 These advantages have a huge social impact.
 Aneutronic fusion could be introduced rapidly, once it is developed, as its cheapness would make it easy to replace existing power sources.
 Even more important, if could be introduced widely the poorest parts of the world, such as Africa and the Indian subcontinent, where wide swaths of the population have today no access to electricity.
 Finally, extremely cheap energy would make possible almost complete recycling, as it would be possible to have all waste from every source—garbage, industrial waste– recycled to raw materials in ultra-high temperature plasma torches.
 Toxic dumps can be wiped out with plasma torches and reduced to their elements and it would be possible to even remove carbon dioxide form the atmosphere.